YashwanthAnirudh/image_classification/README.md

 # Problem statement
 The goal is to develop a machine learning model that can accurately classify images of five specific sports persons.
 This involves creating a robust image classification pipeline, optimizing model performance through hyperparameter tuning, and saving the trained model for integration with a Flask server to enable real-time predictions on the web platform.

+# Project file and Input data
+sports_person_classifier_final.ipynb contains the python code of the project which includes the Data cleaning , Feature Engineering , Model training and Hyperparameter Tuning.

+Images_dataset- contains the input data(images) that I have used for the project.

+Cropped(Cleaned_data) - contains the data/images that I have got after doing data cleaning.

 # Process
 **1. Data Collection:**